Princesses Nubiennes: Composition

 Stylistically, the album incorporates elements of jazz, contemporary R&B, jungle, hip hop, funk, roots, and soft pop.
 "Embrasse-Moi" and "Sourire" blend elements of breakbeat and West African music.
 A critic writing for Exclaim! posited that the album was "rootsy like Zap Mama" and drew funk influence from Soul II Soul; critic Robert Christgau concurred that both artists were influences on the album.
 A critic for Time compared the group's sound to that of Sade if she had been "reared in France by members of the Fugees".
 The openings of "Si Je T'Avais Ecoute" and "Les Portes Du Sovenir" feature grand pianos.

-The album also includes a French-language, Gallic cover of "Sweetest Taboo".
-The album also features a snippet of an interview with American jazz singer and civil rights activist Abbey Lincoln.
-"Sugarcane", the only English-language song on the album, discusses the experience of African slaves picking sugar cane in America.
+All but one of the songs on Princesses Nubiennes are sung in French.
+Following the success of "Makeda", they re-recorded the song in English, but most stations declined to play it, preferring the original, French-language version.
+The lyrics were noted for their delicate handling of controversial issues.
+"Si Je T'Avais Ecoute" discusses teenage abortion, with the sisters offering advice to a pregnant teen girl, while the album's sole English-language track, "Sugarcane", discusses the experiences of African slaves picking sugar cane in America as well as the modern-day legacy of slavery.
+The opening track, "Demain", imagines a world where oppressed people are liberated.
 "Makeda" and "Princesses Nubienne" have been interpreted as paying tribute to Black women.
 "Voyager" focuses on the theme of international unity, with lyrics that encourage everyone to act as a "citizen of Earth".

-The lyrics of all fifteen tracks on the album, except for "Sugarcane", are in French.
-After "Makeda" began to gain popularity in the United States, the group re-recorded the song in English, but radio stations declined to play it, preferring the original version.
+The album also includes a Gallic cover of the Sade song "Sweetest Taboo".
+The album also features a snippet of an interview with American jazz singer and civil rights activist Abbey Lincoln.